COA volunteer explaining information to senior woman

 Description:

-Senior Deserved Day is a Council on Aging contracted provider offering the following services:
+Restoration Adult Day Service is a Council on Aging contracted service provider offering the following services: adult day care adult day care transportation.

 Description:

-Senior Independence is a Council on Aging contracted service provider offering the following services:
+Vebcom Adult Day Service is a Council on Aging contracted service provider offering the following services: adult day care adult day care transportation.

 Warren County Board of Developmental Disabilities